rafael-pinho/jubarte-oracledb/README.md

 A future npm package to make and execute commands in oracledb.

 ## How to?
-Before use use jubarte-oracledb, see the section above
+Before use use jubarte-oracledb, see the section above.
+To view implementation details go to [examples directory](examples).

-One day, (this week), [examples directory](examples) will have some samples.

 ### In current version v1.3 multiple database support and transactions are avaliable.
-Beware, I'm making some tests in production.
-In next 3 days - 3/9, 4/9 and 5/9 - I will put more samples.
-I will make more tests too.
-After 7/9 jubarte-oracledb will be production ready (or not but I realy belive in this).###
+I make some tests in production and works by now.
+If you have some issues, please, open an issue or send a pull request.

+In next days more samples will be avaliable.
+I will make more tests and an docker image to make it easier to test.

+Between 7/9 and 11/09 jubarte-oracledb will become production ready.###

 ## Notes
 You need to know some things to use this package.